maxtost10/Wiki-To-Go/Parse_raw_Wiki/README.md

 ```

 ## Application to the full Wiki Dataset
 This script processed the 8020729 articles from the english Wikipedia in 3.5 hours.
+The size of the compressed wikipedia is 25GB, the size of the decompressed text file is 27GB.